ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 # Best practices for organizing users, teams, applications

 This tutorial gives an overview of the concepts available in {{site.data.keyword.cloud_notm}} to manage identity and access management and how they can be implemented to support the multiple development stages of an application.
 {:shortdesc}

+When building an application, it is very common to define multiple environments reflecting the development lifecycle of a project from a developer committing code to the application code being made available to the end-users. *Sandbox*, *test*, *staging*, *UAT* (user acceptance testing), *pre-production*, *production* are typical names for these environments.

+Isolating the underlying resources, implementing governance and access policies, protecting a production workload, validating changes before pushing them to production, are some of the reasons why you would want to create these separate environments.

 ## Objectives
 {: #objectives}